nicosampler/hop-react-sdk/README.md

   provider: provider as JsonRpcProvider,
 })

-const res: UseHopBridgeFunctionResponse = await initiateHopTransaction({
+const hopRes: UseHopBridgeFunctionResponse = await initiateHopTransaction({
-  token, // the token to swap from. (bridgeSymbols) fromChainName, // the chain name of the token to swap from. (bridgeChainNames) toChainName, // the chain name of the token to swap to. (bridgeChainNames) tokenAmount, // amount of tokens to send.
-(BigNumber) toAddress, // the address to send the token to.
+  token, // The token to swap from. (bridgeSymbols) fromChainName, // The chain name of the token to swap from. (bridgeChainNames) toChainName, // The chain name of the token to swap to. (bridgeChainNames) tokenAmount, // Amount of tokens to send.
+(BigNumber) toAddress, // The address to send the token to.
   slippageTolerance: 0.5,
 })

-// res, will receive an object with the following properties:
+// hopRes will receive an object with the following properties:
 tokenDecimals: number;
-estimation: CalculateSendResponse; // stats about the Swap
+estimation: CalculateSendResponse; // Some Stats about the Swap
-isApprovalNeeded: boolean; // if the user needs to approve the Swap
+isApprovalNeeded: boolean; // If the user needs to approve the Swap or not
-sendApproval: () => Promise<TransactionResponse>; // a function to approve the Swap
+sendApproval: () => Promise<TransactionResponse>; // A function to call the approve on the ERC20 token
 sendSwap: () => Promise<{
   tx?: TransactionResponse;
   hopExplorerLink?: string;